 What if I hear profanity and inappropriate language in the park?
 Especially since we are a family-friendly event, please report any inappropriate language to any committee member.

-What else can be brought to the fest?
-We encourage blankets and lawn chairs.
+What kind of seating can one expect at the park?
+The NextEra Main Stage faces a beautiful, sweeping lawn.
+We encourage everyone to blankets and/or lawn chairs.
 Tents may be placed along only the north edge of the main stage lawn.
 Even there, please be sure that everyone behind you can see the main stage.
-Be kind. :)

 May I bring my own food?
 Yes, picnic baskets and coolers are fine.
 We also have about 15 food and dessert vendors serving excellent and diverse fare.
 We encourage everyone to support them.

-What about trash?
-We encourage everyone to be good stewards of the park.
+What about trash pickup in the park?
+We strive for zero waste in the park, and we encourage everyone to be good stewards of the park and our region.
 Please pick up all trash and recycle all aluminum and plastic in the numerous containers found throughout the park, and please place all other trash in the marked containers.
+We encourage all patrons to use reusable water bottles.
+We also encourage vendors to avoid using styrofoam (since it does not break down in landfills) and any plastics that are not recyclable or compostable.

-I would like to suggest a band to play at a benefit concert or at the Folk Fest, an art vendor, an event for children, a workshop topic and/or leader, a Tent Talk speaker, a cool feature, an environmentally friendly idea, etc. Whom do I contact?
-Write to "Contact Us" on the tab our homepage and if possible, please provide links, YouTube videos, etc.
+I'd like to suggest a band to play at a benefit concert or at the Folk Fest, an art vendor, an event for children, a workshop topic and/or leader, a Tent Talk speaker, a cool feature, an environmentally friendly idea, etc. Whom do I contact?
+Write to "Contact Us" on the tab our homepage and if possible, please provide links, YouTube videos, etc. You may also reach out to a committee member.

-How can I become a volunteer or become more involved in the planning of the festival?
-We'd love your help especially if you have some specific gift(s) to offer such as filming, photography, writing, researching, public relations, organizing, fundraising, event planning, etc. It's fun, and you meet some great people.
-Contact any committee member.
-Members are John Bertges, Ali Daunhauer, Brooke Daunhauer, Collin Daunhauer, Rock Emmert, Sue Fink, Anna Hagedorn, Demi Jahn, Town Manager Chris James, Kris Lasher, Allie Pund, Brett Pund, Brent Sicard, Emi Steczyk, and Aaron Trafton.
+How can I become a volunteer or become involved in the planning of the festival?
+We'd love your help, especially if you have some specific gift(s) to offer such as filming, photography, writing, researching, public relations, graphic design, organizing, fundraising, event planning, etc. It's fun, and you meet some great people.
+Contact any member of the organizing group.
+Members are volunteer co-coordinators Rock Emmert and Kris Lasher, Town Manager and Festival Chair Chris James, volunteers Sue Fink, Brent Sicard, Meolody Vaal, and Randy Vaal.